robstoll/atrium/README.md

 then use `atrium-fluent-en_GB` which provides a pure fluent style API.

 You are free to choose what fits best without introducing ambiguity etc.
-You could even mix up different API-Styles if needed (but not without losing conciseness I guess -- but hey, it is your decision :wink:).
+You could even mix up different API-Styles if needed (but not without losing conciseness -- but hey, it is your decision :wink:).

 ## Migration of Deprecated Functionality
 Atrium follows [Semantic Versioning](https://semver.org/) and tries to be binary backward compatible within a major version (since 0.6.0).